-Are ego defenses bad or good?
-Are ego defenses bad or good to have?
+Ego Defenses Are ego defenses bad or good to have?
 Is the goal of psychotherapy to remove defense mechanisms or strengthen them?
 Can mental health be defined as the absence of ego defenses?
 Or are some ego defenses better to have than others?
-Questions like these are posed frequently by graduate students, clinicians, … Continue reading Are Ego Defenses Bad or Good?
+Questions like these are posed frequently by graduate students, clinicians, and even psychotherapy patients … Continue reading Are Ego Defenses Bad or Good?

-What is psychoanalytic psychotherapy?
-Psychoanalytic psychotherapy (also called psychodynamic psychotherapy) is a contemporary form of treatment for mental health issues that has evolved from its roots in psychoanalysis over the last 100+ years.
-This form of treatment emphasizes a comprehensive understanding of the client (“patient”) as a person, as opposed to following a strictly symptom-oriented … Continue reading What Is Psychoanalytic Psychotherapy?
+Psychoanalytic Psychotherapy Psychoanalytic psychotherapy (also called psychodynamic psychotherapy) is a contemporary form of treatment for mental health issues that has evolved from its roots in psychoanalysis over the last 100+ years.
+This form of treatment emphasizes a comprehensive understanding of the client (“patient”) as a person, as opposed to following a strictly symptom-oriented approach.
+By … Continue reading What Is Psychoanalytic Psychotherapy?

+Child Psychotherapy Case One of my favorite child psychotherapy cases is that of the “Meerkat Boy.”
 He was only 4 ½ years old.
 His father had mentioned to his own therapist that the child had rarely (if ever) spoken, was reclusive, and was defecating in the corners of rooms.
-The therapist recommended that the child be evaluated.
-Hence, my first meeting with the boy.
-The child entered my office alone, apparently … Continue reading An Unforgettable Patient: The “Meerkat Boy”
+The therapist recommended that the … Continue reading An Unforgettable Patient: The “Meerkat Boy”

-I’ve learned much from both my favorite t-shirt and a ticklish gorilla about identity development, self-awareness, and building a life that’s likely to be fulfilling.
+Identity Development I’ve learned much from both my favorite t-shirt and a ticklish gorilla about identity development, self-awareness, and building a life that’s likely to be fulfilling.
 First, for the t-shirt.
 My favorite t-shirt has a little label sewn on it that says, “Do what you like, like what you do.”
 I’ve thought a … Continue reading What a T-Shirt and Ticklish Gorilla Can Teach a Psychotherapist About Building a Life That’s True to the Self